-1The due from related party balance as at March 31, 2023 and December 31, 2022 pertains to the hedge settlement received by CEMEX on behalf of the Company which is due on demand and unimpaired, which amounted to the receivable of P2,889 and P384, respectively.
+1The due from related party balance as at March 31, 2024 and December 31, 2023 pertains to the following:

+- a) hedge settlement received by Cemex on behalf of the Company which is due on demand and unimpaired, which amounted to the receivable of P385 and P107, respectively; and - b) Others pertain to reimbursable expenses amounting to P1,212 and P2,051, respectively.

-The due to related party balance that is unsecured, noninterest-bearing and payable upon demand as at December 31, 2022 and 2021 pertains to the following:
+The due to related party balance that is unsecured, noninterest-bearing and payable upon demand as at March 31, 2024 and December 31, 2022, respectively, pertains to the following:

-- a) The use of CEMEX "marks" which is payable in 30 days after receipt of invoice and is unsecured and noninterest bearing which amounted to P5,876 and P26,760, respectively.
-On January 1, 2016, CAR entered into an agreement with CEMEX for the right to use of its "marks" and to further license the "marks" with other CEMEX Group companies operating in the Asia territories; - b) The payable balance pertains to service fee amounting to P266,668 and P224,281, respectively; - The payable balance pertains to hedge premium paid by CEMEX on behalf of the Company amounting P4,212 and P12,324, respectively; - d) Others pertain to reimbursements and/or advances amounting to nil and P623, respectively. - 2The due from related party balance, which is unimpaired, unsecured, noninterest-bearing and due on demand as at March 31, 2023 and December 31, 2022 includes: - a) The service agreements entered by Solid and APO with ALQC wherein each of Solid and APO provides back-office and other support services to ALQC.
+- a) The use of CEMEX "marks" which is payable in 30 days after receipt of invoice and is unsecured and noninterest bearing which amounted to P27,937 and P21,776, respectively.
+On January 1, 2016, CAR entered into an agreement with Cemex for the right to use of its "marks" and to further license the "marks" with other Cemex group companies operating in the Asia territories; - b) The payable balance pertains to service fee amounting to P449,582 and P401,454, respectively; and - c) Others pertain to reimbursements and/or advances amounting to nil and P5,290, respectively.

+2The due from related party balance, which is unimpaired, unsecured, noninterest-bearing and due on demand as at December 31,2023 and 2022 includes:

+- a) The service agreements entered by Solid and APO with ALQC wherein Solid and APO provides back-office and other support services to ALQC.
 Fees are calculated at cost incurred plus fixed mark-up.
-Outstanding receivable amounted to P167 and P200, respectively; and - b) Others pertain to reimbursements and/or advances amounting to P18 and P119, respectively.
+Outstanding receivable amounted to P174 and P232, respectively; and - b) Others pertain to reimbursements and/or advances amounting to P55 and P53, respectively.

-The due to related party balance that is unsecured, noninterest-bearing and payable upon demand as at March 31, 2023 and December 31, 2022 pertains to the purchase of raw materials which amounting to P17,983 and P2,642, respectively
+The due to related party balance that is unsecured, noninterest-bearing and payable upon demand as at March 31, 2024 and December 31, 2023 pertains to the following: